 Con: Atheists do not believe in the supernatural.

 Pro: The word supernatural has no meaning as we don’t know the limits of the natural.
-Nuclear energy was “supernatural” in 1900 but very much “natural” in 1950.
+Nuclear energy would have been “supernatural” as late as 1900 but very much “natural” in 1950.
+And what can be more “supernatural” than the belief in the arising of everything (universe, galaxies, life, species, intelligence, AI, and more) for no reason and without a shred of evidence?
 Other meaningless words are “skeptic” (aren’t we all about others’ ideas?), “nonbeliever” (everyone believes in something), “freethinker” (we all claim individualism), “dogmatic” (whoever accepts they are dogmatic?), “progressive” (people oppose “progress”, not progress), etc.

 Con: Atheism is not a religion.